Rob Standridge

 Rob Standridge is an American business owner and politician who represented the 15th district of the Oklahoma Senate from 2012 to 2024.

 Early life

 He graduated from the University of Oklahoma in 1993 with a bachelor's degree in pharmacy.
 In 1995, he purchased a small pharmacy in Blanchard, Oklahoma.
 A few years later he started one of the first interactive online pharmacies, CyberPharmacy.
 In 2005, it was transformed into a pharmacy that specialized in juveniles and the mentally disabled.
 In December of 2022 Rob graduated from Syracuse College of Law, and passed the Bar in Oklahoma in February of the following year.
 Rob wrote the introduction, collaborated on and was the initial creator of the book, Smashing the DC Monopoly by former Senator Tom Coburn.
-Rob published his first novel, Trump & the Bill of Freedoms in May of 2024, and recently finished his second novel, The Meth Cartel, which he expects to have published soon.
+Rob self-published his first novel, 2084, Trump & the Bill of Freedoms, in May of 2024.